Cairi-S/vegan-Glasgow/documentation/TESTING.md

 #### DELETE RESTAURANT - *ADMIN ONLY* ####

-- Check that clicking the 'delete' button on individual restaurant pages triggers the 'Delete Restaurant' modal. prompting the user to confirm that they want to delete that review.
+- Check that clicking the 'delete' button on individual restaurant pages triggers the 'Delete Restaurant' modal prompting the user to confirm that they want to delete that review.
 - Re-open the 'Delete' modal and click the 'x' and 'Close' buttons to ensure that the modal is closed and no action is taken.
 - Re-open the 'Delete' modal and click the 'Delete' button making sure the user is redirected back to the admin profile page.
 - Cross-check in the database that the restaurant has been deleted.
 - *PLEASE NOTE* it is intentional that reviews for the deleted restaurant remain in the database.
-Should the restaurant be re-added to the site, e.g. the restaurant re-opens after a brief spell of closure, the existing reviews will automatically be generated for the listing.
+Should the restaurant be re-added to the site, e.g. the restaurant re-opens after a brief spell of closure or the restaurant was deleted accidentally despite double confirmation, the existing reviews will automatically be generated for the listing.

 ### ADDITIONAL TESTING ###